trufflesuite/trufflesuite.com/src/docs/truffle/how-to/create-a-project.md

 ---
 # Create a project

-To use most Truffle commands, you need to run them against an existing Truffle project.
+Most Truffle commands require that you run them against an existing Truffle project.
 So the first step is to create a Truffle project.

-You can create a bare project template, but for those just getting started, you can use [Truffle Boxes](/boxes), which are example applications and project templates.
+You can create a bare project, but for those just getting started, you can use [Truffle Boxes](/boxes), which are example applications and project templates.
 We'll use the [MetaCoin box](/boxes/metacoin), which creates a token that can be transferred between accounts:

 1. Create a new directory for your Truffle project: